Gluing Branes, I

 These observations raise a number of new questions about intersecting brane configurations.
 For most of this paper, we will be interested in configurations where the gluing morphism does not vanish.
 We will explain how to compute the spectrum and interactions in such cases, and we will discuss aspects of the $D$-terms.
 We will see how the above observations resolve several puzzles about intersecting branes.
 For example, the low energy theory around a point of $U(1)$ restoration is believed to be described by the Fayet model.
 But if the brane intersection were somehow smoothed out by the VEV for $\vev{Q}$, then this could not be correct, because line bundles on smooth divisors are always stable.
 In addition, it would not be compatible with $T$-duality/Fourier-Mukai transform.
 Our results naturally resolve these problems.

 It is frequently useful to regard intersecting configurations as a limit of smooth configurations, which are more generic.
 There are many other interesting types of degenerations.
 Apart from intersecting branes, one of the simplest possibilities is a holomorphic cycle that has some multiplicity.
 Such configurations are said to be non-reduced.
 It is usually assumed that a rank one sheaf over a non-reduced cycle $r D$ takes the form of a rank $r$ vector bundle over $D$.
-However it is known that there are other possibilities, namely sheaves that are non-trivial on the infinitesimal neighbourhoods of $D$, which also occur in string theory \cite{DEL,Aspinwall:1998he,Donagi:2003hh}.
+However it is known that there are other possibilities, namely sheaves that are non-trivial on the infinitesimal neighbourhoods of $D$.
+These were first studied mathematically in \cite{DEL} in the context of Higgs bundles and their deformations.
+Sheaves on non reduced schemes appeared in a string-theoretic context in \cite{Aspinwall:1998he}, where their moduli space was analyzed for a compactification on $K3$.
+The first explicit, systematic appearance in physics of non-diagonalizable Higgs fields and the related sheaves on non-reduced schemes was in \cite{Donagi:2003hh}.
 The local structure of such non-reduced schemes is identical to the above structure over brane intersections.
 Such configurations have recently also been studied in \cite{Cecotti:2010bp,Chiou:2011js}.
+The possibility that the sheaf takes the form of a non-trivial rank $r$ bundle over $D$ is of course also interesting, and has been studied in for example \cite{Bershadsky:1997ec,Bershadsky:1997zs,Berglund:1998ej,Aspinwall:2000kf}.
+Although such configurations are not the focus of the present paper, they are easily included as special cases and in this paper and its follow-up we will see explicitly how to calculate with general configurations that include all the ingredients above.

 The degenerations we study in this paper are in some sense the simplest ones, and they do not exhaust the list of possibilities.
 It would be of interest to get some kind of classification of the allowed degenerations.
 We also emphasize that our discussion applies to holomorphic branes generally, whether they appear in the context of $F$-theory, the heterotic string or perturbative type IIb.
 In fact, much of the story also appears to work for $A$-branes.
 This looks particularly promising for $M$-theory phenomenology, as one may try to construct models with bulk matter and classical Yukawa couplings.
 Until now, Yukawa couplings in such models were induced by instanton effects, and thus rather small.